Catfish from Farm to Table

 Dating of Catfish Product

 Product dating is not required by Federal regulations, but many stores and processors voluntarily date packages of catfish and catfish products.
-If a calendar date is shown, immediately adjacent to the date there must be a phrase explaining the meaning of that date such as “sell by” or “use before.”
+If a calendar date is placed on the package, here must be an explanation of its meaning such as “sell by” or “use before” immediately adjacent.

 The “use before” date is for quality assurance; after the date, peak quality begins to lessen but the product may still be used.
 It’s always best to buy a product before the date expires.
-If a use-by date expires while the catfish is frozen, the food can still be used.
-Raw fish should be kept in the refrigerator (40 °F/4.4 °C or less) only 1 or 2 days before cooking or freezing.
-After cooking, store seafood in the refrigerator 3 to 4 days.
+If a “use-by” date expires while the catfish is frozen, the food can still be used.
+Raw fish should be kept in the refrigerator (40 degrees F/4.4 degrees C or less) only one or two days before cooking or freezing.
+After cooking, store seafood in the refrigerator three to four days.
 Any frozen fish will be safe indefinitely; however, the flavor and texture will lessen after lengthy storage.

 Foodborne Organisms Associated with Catfish

 As on any perishable meat, fish or poultry, bacteria can be found on raw or undercooked catfish.
-They multiply rapidly in the “Danger Zone” at temperatures between 40 °F and 140 °F (out of refrigeration and before thorough cooking occurs).
+They multiply rapidly in the “Danger Zone” at temperatures between 40 degrees F and 140 degrees F (out of refrigeration and before thorough cooking occurs).
 Freezing doesn’t kill bacteria, but they are destroyed by thorough cooking.

 The following are two types of bacteria commonly associated with catfish: